Top Features for Learning Management Systems

 Strong Tech Support

-David Brandt, an independent LMS consultant, blogged in 2019 that LMS buyers need to ensure they buy a system that features quality tech support.
+David Brandt, an independent LMS consultant, blogged in 2019 that LMS buyers need to ensure they seek out quality tech support in their learning management system features.
 Three qualities organizations should look for in an LMS vendor’s tech support are:

 - Prompt response to requests.